leedium/occ-react-component/README.md

 The Application is compiled to dist/bundle preserving the normal folder structure for a widget.
 Of course this can all be configured in webpack.config.js

+The component wraps the knockout.js view model and injects both the model and dependencies into each React component allowing developers access to best of both worlds, "old" and new.

 ### Installation

 1. Install the OCC React global application widget.